Skip to main content

 Undergraduate Robotics Research for Rural Appalachia

 This NSF-Funded REU site will promote STEM opportunities through robotics-related research, education, and outreach.
-Undergraduate students will work in small groups in one of five robotics research labs at WVU under the mentorship of a faculty and perform research in the areas of motion planning, localization, coordination, autonomy, and locomotion for challenging field applications.
+Undergraduate students will work in small groups in one of five robotics research labs at WVU under the mentorship of faculty and perform research in the areas of motion planning, localization, coordination, autonomy, and locomotion for challenging field applications.
 The proposed research themes are tailored to problems associated with enabling the use of mobile robotics in rural environments that have challenging topography and/or are dense forested areas, typical to the Appalachian region.
 Participants will perform fundamental research leading to hands-on experimental demonstrations.

 This REU site is supported by the National Science Foundation and builds upon our previous REU site on robotic swarms.
 The current site is directed by Dr. Jason Gross (PI) and co-directed by Dr. Guilherme Pereira (Co-PI)